Amit-Matth/Scale-Smart/README.md

 # 🏋️‍♂️ Scale Smart

-A **Body Mass Index (BMI) Calculator** designed to help users determine their ideal weight range based on their height and weight.
+A **Body Mass Index (BMI) Calculator** built with **Flutter**, designed to help users determine their ideal weight range based on their height and weight.

+Compatible with all devices, including **Windows, macOS, iOS, Android, and Linux**.

 ---